Saša Živec: Domžale

 After breaking his contract with CSKA Sofia, Živec returned to his native Slovenia and on 9 February 2012 joined Domžale on a two-and-a-half-year contract. Živec made his competitive debut for the club on 10 March 2012 in a 2–1 defeat against Maribor and also scored his debut goal for the team.
 On 17 March 2012, Živec scored again in a 2–1 home defeat against his former youth club Gorica.
 Just four days later he scored again, this time in a 4–3 victory over Mura 05.
 He opened the 2012–13 season with a 2–1 away victory over Olimpija Ljubljana, in which he scored both goals for his team.

 Omonia

 On 4 July 2018, Živec signed for Cypriot First Division club AC Omonia.

 Zagłębie Lubin

 On 27 June 2019, Živec returned to Ekstraklasa by signing with Zagłębie Lubin.
 He made his debut for the club on 26 July 2019 in a 1–0 defeat to Górnik Zabrze.
 He scored his first goal for Zagłębie on 10 August 2019 against Arka Gdynia.

+Wieczysta Kraków

+On 16 August 2023, Polish III liga side Wieczysta Kraków announced the signing of Živec on a one-year contract, with an option for another year.
+He was released at the end of his contract on 30 June 2024.